boris-spas/prettymd/README.md

 ## About
 This project provides a pretty printer implemented in Java for the markdown language (.md files).
 Moreover, it also provides a JavaScript interface to customize the behaviour of the pretty printer (see [Documentation](#documentation)).

 GraalVM is able to build a native image out of this application.
-This comes in handy regarding the performance.
+This comes in handy regarding the performance, since the native-image doesn't run on the JVM (Java Virtual Machine).
+This saves the overhead of the JVM, a big part of which is its startup time.
+Native image building happens with full ahead-of-time compilation.
+That means nothing is compiled during runtime and allows a fast start and runtime of the program.

 The parser and visitor pattern used, derive from the Atlassian [commonmark](https://github.com/atlassian/commonmark-java) library.